DraGonoff69/Collage_Complaint/README.md

 <img src="./public/logo.png" alt="logo" width=200 height=200>

-> A Web-Based Traffic Complaint System that can be used by citizens for reporting various traffic and civic issues.
+> A Web-Based Traffic Complaint System used for paperless quick response system with fast approval of leave and fast action on the complaint done by student.
 ## Background / Problem Statement

-The problem addressed by the MobilEASE is the prevalence of traffic chaos in urban areas due to a lack of efficient means for citizens to report incidents.
-The current system of reporting traffic incidents is often cumbersome, time-consuming, and ineffective, resulting in delayed resolution and increased frustration among citizens.
-This has led to a lack of accountability and transparency in governance and has negatively impacted the quality of life in cities.
-The proposed solution seeks to provide a user-friendly and convenient platform for citizens to report traffic incidents directly from their mobile devices.
-The system will utilize GPS technology to pinpoint the location of incidents and allow users to upload photos and videos as evidence, promoting a culture of civic responsibility and collaboration.
+In our college, there is currently no efficient and organized system for students and staff to register, track, and resolve complaints regarding various campus-related issues.
+This lack of a streamlined process leads to several challenges, including delays in issue resolution, inefficient allocation of resources, and difficulty in accountability.

 ## Features